 Since weak solutions do not have to exist for arbitrary measure datum, a~weaker notion of solution should be employed. {Distributional solutions can be non-unique and almost as bad as any function from a Sobolev space, e.g. unbounded on every open subset}~\cite{Serrin-pat}.
-We consider so-called approximable solutions and SOLA (Solutions Obtained as a Limit of Approximation), see Definitions~\ref{def:as:mu} and~\ref{def:appr-sol}, {respectively}.
-Various kinds of very weak solutions to measure data nonlinear equations of power growth has been introduced since~\cite{BG,bbggpv}.
+Various kinds of very weak solutions to measure data nonlinear equations of power growth has been introduced since the fundamental contributions~\cite{BG,bbggpv}.
+Following their ideas, we consider so-called approximable solutions and SOLA (Solutions Obtained as a Limit of Approximation).
 Recently the theory has been developed in Orlicz and generalized Orlicz setting e.g. by \cite{ACCZG,CGZG,IC-measure-data,CiMa}.
 For pioneering work on the equations with Orlicz growth we refer to~\cite{G,lieb,T}, while for regularity to their measure data counterparts see~\cite{Baroni-Riesz,Y-new,IC-gradest,IC-lower,CGZG-Wolff}.
 The cornerstone of studies on quasilinear elliptic systems in divergence form has been laid in~\cite{Ural,Uhl}.
 Existence of weak solutions to systems with Orlicz growth was proven in~\cite{DS}.
-The studies on elliptic {systems} involving measure data started with~\cite{FR,Le,Rak} and were followed by preeminent works~\cite{DHM,DHM-n,DHM-gen}.
-See also~\cite{L1,LP1,LP2,LP3,LRS1,LRS2,zhou}.
-Simultaneously, the theory of regularity to such problems was being developed~\cite{BCDM,Byun5,CiMa-ARMA2014,CiSch,DiEt,DiMa,Marc2006,KuMi2016p,KuMi2018} as well as to related vectorial problems in calculus of variation~\cite{bemi,CDFK,DF1,DF-vec,DFMin}.
-For broader overview see~\cite{IC-pocket,KuMi2016,Marc2020}.
+The studies on elliptic {systems} involving measure data started with~\cite{FR,Le,Rak} and were followed by preeminent works~\cite{DHM,DHM-n,DHM-gen}, s ee also~\cite{L1,LP1,LP2,LP3,LRS1,LRS2,zhou}.
+Simultaneously, the theory of regularity to such problems, as well as to related problems in the calculus of variations was being developed in many contexts.
+For vectorial $p$-Laplace problems see e.g. \cite{Byun5,CiSch,KuMi2016p,KuMi2018}, for doubling Orlicz growth problems see e.g. \cite{BCDM,CiMa-ARMA2014,DiEt,DiLeStVe,DF1}, while for problems under other growth conditions see e.g. ~\cite{bemi,CDFK,DF-vec,DFMin,DiMa,Marc2006,MarcPapi}.
+For broader overview see~\cite{IC-pocket,KuMi2016,Marc2020,Marc2021,MiRa}.

 Let us give the details about the measure data problem we study.

 {\em Essential notation}.
 By {`$\cdot$'} we denote the {scalar product of two vectors, i.e. for ${\bf{\xi}}=(\xi_1,\dots,\xi_n)\in \R^n$ and ${\bf{\eta}}= (\eta_1,\dots,\eta_n)\in \R^n$ we have ${\bf{\xi}}\cdot{\bf{\eta}} = \sum_{i=1}^n \xi_i \eta_i$};\\ by {`$:$'} -- {the Frobenius product of the second-order tensors, i.e. for $\tens{\xi}=[\xi_{j}^\alpha]_{j=1,\dots,n,\, \alpha=1,\dots,m}$ and $\tens{\eta}=[\eta_{j}^\alpha]_{j=1,\dots,n,\, \alpha=1,\dots,m}$ we have } By `{$\otimes$}' we denote {the tensor product of two vectors, i.e for ${{\xi}}=(\xi_1,\dots,\xi_n)\in \rn$ and ${{\eta}}= (\eta_1,\dots,\eta_n)\in \rn$, we have $\xi\otimes\eta:=[\xi_i\eta_j]_{i=1,\dots,n,\,j=1,\dots,n},$ that is }